Uber, Lyft, and Ridesharing in Las Vegas, Nevada

 Driving and texting dilemma

-Driving and texting in Las Vegas, Nevada, is illegal as in many other states.
-However, the whole idea behind the Uber App, Lyft App, and other ride-sharing services is that all communication with the central communication hub is done via text messages.
+As in many other states, driving and texting in Las Vegas, Nevada, is illegal.
+However, the idea behind the Uber App, Lyft App, and other ridesharing services is that all communication with the central communication hub is done via text messages.
 All of this constant texting can lead to accidents.

 Uber or Lyft accident claims

-Although Uber, Lyft, and other ride-sharing companies will ultimately help improve how people move around in our bustling city, the number of traffic accidents will increase too.
+Although Uber, Lyft, and other ridesharing companies will ultimately help improve how people move around our bustling city, they will also affect the traffic in Las Vegas or the number of car accidents.

 We wrote several articles that explain:

-• How to determine fair compensation in Uber or Lyft accidents?
+- How do we determine full and fair compensation in Uber or Lyft accidents?

 We invite you to read these articles to understand better the laws and rules surrounding Uber or Lyft car accidents in Nevada.